noamLeiv13/DataDevInterviewKit/README.md

 key points for home project:
-- make sure you understand the requirements and if something is not clear ask the interviewer (it can save your interview).
+- Make sure you understand the requirements and if something is not clear ask the interviewer (it can save your interview).
-- focus on creating something that works and then you can improve it.
+- Focus on creating something that works and then you can improve it.
-- write code that is easy to read and understand.
+- Write code that is easy to read and understand.
-- avoid using complex technologies you have limited time.
+- Avoid using complex technologies you have limited time.
 - If you're familiar with a particular coding model (OOP or functional) or libraries that you use frequently, stick with them instead of choosing something that might be a better fit but you're unfamiliar with
--  after the interview you will be asked about your decisions so be prepared to explain why you chose to do things in a specific way.
+-  After the interview you will be asked about your decisions so be prepared to explain why you chose to do things in a specific way.

 ## How to Prepare:
 Practice solving home projects within a limited time, and afterward, explain your decisions out loud to yourself.